LCC-CIT/CS210-CourseMaterials/Labs/Lab07-MCP/BuildWeatherMcpServer.md

 3. **Select agent mode:** In the agent/ask/plan drop-down, select agent.

-4. **Enable the weather server tool.** Cllick on the *configure tools* icon.
+4. **Enable the weather server tool.** Click on the *configure tools* icon.
 In the list of tools, you should see `weather-server` listed.
 Check it's checkbox.

 5. Ask a Question: